 So - how does an employer move toward a best practice application of ADA leave management?
 The employer must lay the groundwork before an employee ever requests an accommodation.
-Welldesigned policies, processes, training, checklists, and forms will enable an employer to maneuver the request for leave as an accommodation with minimal apprehension, workplace disruption, and risk.
+Well-designed policies, processes, training, checklists, and forms will enable an employer to maneuver the request for leave as an accommodation with minimal apprehension, workplace disruption, and risk.
 Here are immediate action items for employers:

 - 1. Review your company policies: Having the correct policies in place enables the employer to use the policies as tools to minimize the impact of employee absences.
-In addition, promulgating and informing employees about appropriate policies helps the employer in defense of an ADA claim. - a.
-Review and update policies on leave, absences, and no-fault attendance: - Eliminate any policies with provisions for automatic termination at the end of any kind of leave for medical reasons; always provide a review process for consideration of extended leave as an ADA accommodation;
+In addition, promulgating and informing employees about appropriate policies help the employer in defense of an ADA claim. - a.
+Review and update policies on leave, absences, and no-fault attendance: - Reconsider any policies with provisions for automatic termination at the end of any kind of leave for medical reasons.
+One court has suggested that an inflexible leave policy can serve to protect rather than threaten the rights of the disabled.
+But even that court agrees that such policies are not free from scrutiny, particularly if the policy doesn't offer enough time off or is applied unfairly.
+Until more courts or the EEOC further address leave as an accommodation, providing a fair review process for consideration of extended leave as an ADA accommodation remains wise; - Specify employee reporting procedures and deadlines for foreseeable and unforeseeable leave of all types; - Require periodic status reports from all employees on leave120; and - Design policies that will consider individual circumstances and/or allow for fairly applied exceptions.
+For example, in describing the limits of a company personal leave specify that exceptions may be made in appropriate circumstances as an accommodation for an individual with a disability.

-- Specify employee reporting procedures and deadlines for foreseeable and unforeseeable leave of all types; - Require periodic status reports from all employees on leave; and - Design policies that are flexible for individual circumstances and/or allow for exceptions.
-For example, in describing the limits of a company personal leave specify that exceptions may be made in appropriate circumstances as an accommodation for an individual with a disability. - b.
-Implement an ADA policy and notify employees: - State that the company will provide reasonable accommodations for disabilities; and - Urge employees to identify accommodation or workplace needs before performance or attendance issues occur.
+b.
+Implement an ADA policy and notify employees: